Shossi/EKS-Jenkins-Gitlab/readme.md

     - [Jenkins](#jenkins)
     - [GitLab](#gitlab)

+---

 ## Infrastructure Overview

-The infrastructure is entirely managed by Terraform and includes the following components.
+The infrastructure is entirely managed by Terraform and includes two VPCs—one for Jenkins, GitLab, and the bastion host, and the other for the EKS cluster and its associated components.
 For more details, please see the [Terraform Documentation](./devops/terraform/README.md).

 ## Terraform Components

-### VPC and Subnets
+### VPCs and Subnets

+- **VPC 1**: Dedicated for Jenkins, GitLab, and the bastion host with **1 private subnet and 1 public subnet**.
-- VPC with 3 private subnets and 3 public subnets.
+- **VPC 2**: Dedicated for the EKS cluster with **2 private subnets and 2 public subnets** for secure networking.

 ### Security Groups

-- Security Group for Jenkins and GitLab instances.
+- **VPC 1**: Security Groups for Jenkins, GitLab, and the bastion host.
-- Security Group for the bastion host.
+- **VPC 2**: Security Groups for the EKS cluster and its associated components.

-### Instances
+### Instances (VPC 1)

-- `Jenkins Agent`: private subnet.
+- `Jenkins Agent`: Deployed in the private subnet.
-- `Jenkins Controller`: private subnet.
+- `Jenkins Controller`: Deployed in the private subnet.
-- `GitLab`: private subnet.
+- `GitLab`: Deployed in the private subnet.
-- `Bastion Host`: public subnet.
+- `Bastion Host`: Deployed in the public subnet for secure SSH access.

-### Load Balancer
+### Load Balancer (VPC 1)

 - Application Load Balancer with listeners for Jenkins and GitLab.
   - `Jenkins`: port 8080
   - `GitLab`: port 80

-### EKS Cluster
+### EKS Cluster (VPC 2)

-- EKS cluster with nodes in private subnets and necessary IAM roles.
+- The EKS cluster is deployed in VPC 2 with nodes in private subnets and necessary IAM roles provisioned through Terraform.
+- The cluster is configured with the following key add-ons and Helm charts:

+#### Add-ons Deployed via Terraform:
+- **CoreDNS**: Enables service discovery within the cluster.
+- **VPC CNI**: Integrates Kubernetes networking with AWS VPC for efficient pod networking.
+- **Kube-Proxy**: Manages networking rules and service communication across nodes.
+- **CloudWatch Agent**: Collects and pushes logs and metrics from the cluster to AWS CloudWatch for monitoring.

+#### Helm Charts Deployed:
+- **Cluster Autoscaler**: Automatically adjusts the number of nodes in the cluster based on CPU and memory usage.
+- **AWS Load Balancer Controller**: Manages AWS Application Load Balancers for services exposed via Kubernetes.
+- **ArgoCD**: GitOps continuous deployment tool that automatically deploys application updates when changes are made to the GitHub repository.

+---

 ## Pipelines